-‘Tis one of my favorite seasons: Thanksgiving.
+‘Tis one of my favorite holidays: Thanksgiving.

-It’s difficult in this nation of ours to get away from crass commercialization, but the idea behind Thanksgiving is, well, just kind.
+It’s difficult in this nation of ours to get away from crass commercialization, but the idea behind Thanksgiving is, well, just being kind.
 We should, at this season, be thankful for what we’ve got.
 No need to buy gifts for anyone or engage in other frantic activities.
 Just—provided we’re lucky enough, of course—settle down with relatives and friends and enjoy some great food and, we can all hope, some great fellowship.